 About the TBC Inc.

 Welcome to our site.
-The Thuringowa Bird Club is a non-profit organisation based in Townsville, Queensland.
+The Thuringowa Bird Club is a non-profit organisation based in Townsville & it's Greater Surrounds of North Queensland.

 Thuringowa Bird Club Inc. is your local (non-specialist) Avicultural Society.

 The Club has been active in the promotion of bird keeping, in the local area, since March 1995 and is a social gathering of local aviculturists who have the common aim of sharing the joy and experience of keeping birds as a hobby.